 First responders faced serious logistical hurdles while clearing the parade route to allow ambulance access.
 Crowds of several hundred people had gathered for the Lao New Year festivities, a meaningful annual event for the region’s Southeast Asian community.
 Police units initially focused on securing the driver and cordoning off the vehicle to preserve evidence.
 Paramedics established a triage station in a parking lot adjacent to the crash site.
 Several bystanders with medical training provided immediate aid before professional crews arrived.
 A spokesperson for the New Iberia police provided a brief update on the status of the investigation.

-Preliminary investigation suggests this does not appear to be an intentional act, based on our initial findings at the scene.
+"The preliminary investigation suggests this does not appear to be an intentional act," police said.

 Investigators are examining the mechanical condition of the vehicle to rule out brake failure or unintended acceleration.
 While some witnesses described the car as accelerating before the impact, others noted the driver appeared disoriented.
 State police experts joined the local investigation to perform a forensic reconstruction of the crash.
 Such technical analysis typically takes weeks to complete.
 Blood samples were taken from the driver to screen for intoxicants as part of standard protocol for major injury collisions.
 Iberia Parish District Attorney’s office is monitoring the case for potential filing of negligent vehicular injury charges.